-PRTG not only monitors your network and informs you in the case of issues that are worth you taking a closer look at in the here and now.
+PRTG not only monitors your network and informs you in the case of issues that are worth taking a closer look at in the here and now.
 PRTG also stores a lot of historic measurement data gathered from your sensors.
 This means that you have a great base for statistical analysis and evaluation of what is and was happening in your network.

 When creating a Report with PRTG, you get raw data, sums, averages, and percentages of your monitoring data.

 Additionally, PRTG also offers percentile calculation.
 This statistical method puts your data in order, for example, from the lowest value to the highest value, and calculates the percentile you want, optimally informing you about the distribution of your network-relevant data.

 For example, if you request the 95th percentile, you know that 95 percent of the measured data is below a certain value, and thanks to PRTG, you know what this certain value is.

 If applied, for example to bandwidth, you know what values you are talking about when talking about the 5 percent of unusually high bandwidth consumption and which value your users do not exceed 95 percent of the time.
 Service providers often use percentiles to offer fairer billing that excludes infrequent usage peaks.